 - Discovery – the team gathers a complete list of requirements for the whole project.

 - Design – software architects decide how to build the application and how it’s going to work.
-Waterfall projects require large upfront planning up to a very low level and extensive documentation.
+Waterfall projects require large upfront planning and extensive documentation.

 - Coding – developers implement the design according to the requirements.

 - Testing – QA engineers check the whole codebase for bugs or inconsistencies.